Skip to main content

 • Student employment is another way to help meet your remaining expenses.
 If you meet all of your expenses with free money and earnings from employment you can avoid borrowing student loans.
 Many student employment positions on-campus are between 8:00-4:30 Monday-Friday and will work around your class schedule.
 Some on-campus jobs even allow you to work on homework or study while at work!!

-• Visit with Career Services about applying for student employment.
+• Visit with Career Development about applying for student employment.

 4. Loans